-Twenty years ago, an upstart naval officer met a sweet young lady working at The Oberoi, New Delhi.
-At 27, he was someone who could fall in love with a fleeting image across the window of a train crossing another at 100 km/h.
-She was coy and reserved, not one to give her hand or heart to anyone easily.
+Twenty years ago, an upstart naval aviator met a sweet young lady working at The Oberoi, New Delhi.
+He was someone who could fall in love with a fleeting image across the window of a train crossing another at 100 km/h.
+She was coy and reserved; not one to give her hand or heart to anyone easily.
 So while he fell headlong in love, she took the longer, more nuanced route to building an enduring relationship, unmindful of his boyish impatience.

 After five arduous hours on the mountain trail, she turned back with folded hands at Taksang Gompa from the base of the mountain.
 His clinical mind was busy analysing data thrown up by the fitness tracker while her eyes misted over and her face lit up with a pious glow – we did it.

 And so we did.
 Climbed a small mountain called ’20 years together’.